hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 {% include image.html file="f6005_of.jpg" alt="F6005 Open Fiber" caption="F6005 with Open Fiber branding <a href='https://forum.fibra.click/u/mirko991'>@mirko991</a>" %}
 {% include image.html file="f6005_tim.jpg" alt="F6005 TIM" caption="F6005 with ZTE branding, like the ones used by TIM" %}
 {% include image.html file="f6005_teardown.jpg" alt="F6005 teardown" caption="F6005 teardown" %}
-## Change PLOAM password from the web UI
-On some software versions, Password and Update Password fields are disabled and hidden even when using the admin account.
-They sometimes can be re-enabled via the browser's developer console by editing the HTML code and setting:

-- CSS display property to show (from none)
-- HTML `disabled=true` attribute to `enabled=true`

-This has been tested on the following firmware versions:
-- V6.0.10P2N19 (OpenFiber)
 ## Serial

 The ONT has a TTL 3.3v UART console (configured as 115200 8-N-1) that can be accessed from the top surface.
 To accept TX line commands, the GND of the TTL adapter should be attached to the ONT's shield: